R3ckoner/Untrust-Us/README.md

 ## About the Game

-**Untrust Us** is a retro-style first-person horror game set in the eerie wilderness of the Pacific Northwest.
-Drawing inspiration from classic PS1-era games, "Untrust Us" combines low-poly graphics with a dark and foreboding atmosphere, creating a tense and immersive experience that will keep players on the edge of their seats.
+**Untrust Us** is a unique blend of farming simulation and survival horror, set in the haunting wilderness of the Pacific Northwest.
+Inspired by classic PS1-era graphics, the game delivers a nostalgic experience with a fresh twist.
+By day, you'll tend to your farm, growing crops and crafting items to aid your survival.
+But as night falls, the atmosphere shifts to a Quake-style first-person horror experience where your daytime efforts are put to the test.

+### Gameplay Overview

+In **Untrust Us**, you will face two distinct gameplay phases:

+1. **Daytime - Farming and Preparation:**
+   - **Cultivate Your Farm:** Grow crops, raise livestock, and gather resources to craft essential items.
+   - **Crafting and Inventory Management:** Use the resources you gather to create weapons, tools, and defenses that will help you survive the night.
+   - **Explore and Expand:** Expand your farm, unlock new areas, and discover secrets hidden in the daylight.

+2. **Nighttime - Survival Horror:**
+   - **Quake-Style FPS Combat:** As night falls, the game transforms into a tense first-person shooter.
+Defend your farm from unknown horrors lurking in the dark.
+   - **Use Your Daytime Preparations:** The items and weapons you crafted during the day will be crucial in your fight for survival at night.
+Every decision made during the day affects your chances of surviving the night.
+   - **Atmospheric Horror:** The night brings a shift in tone, with low visibility, eerie sounds, and a relentless downpour that will keep you on edge.

 ### Story

-You arrive at an isolated farm in the middle of the night, surrounded by mountains and dense forest.
-The rain pours down relentlessly as you explore the seemingly deserted property.
-But as you dig deeper, you begin to unravel a mystery that suggests you may not be alone.
-In "Untrust Us," the environment itself is your enemy, and survival depends on your ability to remain cautious and vigilant.
+You inherit a seemingly peaceful farm, but all is not as it seems.
+During the day, everything appears normal, and you work the land like any other farmer.
+But when the sun sets, the environment changes, and an ancient evil stirs.
+You'll need to balance farming and crafting with intense survival tactics to uncover the mysteries of the farm and protect yourself from the night terrors.

 ### Features

+- **Day/Night Cycle:** Experience two distinct gameplay modes in a single game.
+Farm by day, survive by night.
-- **Retro Graphics**: Experience the game in a visually nostalgic style, reminiscent of the 90s PS1 era, with low-poly models and pixelated textures.
+- **Retro Graphics:** A visually nostalgic experience inspired by PS1-era games, with low-poly models and pixelated textures.
-- **Atmospheric Horror**: Explore a mysterious farm at night, where the darkness, fog, and rain create an unsettling ambiance.
-- **Immersive Soundtrack**: A haunting and minimalistic soundtrack that enhances the game's tension and atmosphere.
-- **Exploration and Survival**: Uncover the secrets of the farm, manage your resources, and make it through the night.
+- **Dynamic Crafting System:** Craft weapons, tools, and defenses during the day to use against the horrors of the night.
+- **Immersive Atmosphere:** Explore a dark, rainy environment with atmospheric sound design that intensifies as the day turns to night.

 ### Screenshot